 You will not be able to leave the country if you have unpaid fines.

 If you get a benefit from Work and Income, you must let them know your travel plans and your reasons for travel before you leave NZ.
 Partners travelling must also let them know.
 If you do not your benefit might stop the day after you leave.

 If you receive NZ Super or the Veteran’s Pension, what you'll get depends on where you go and how long you've lived in NZ.

 If you pay child support and are planning to go overseas for any reason, you need to contact Inland Revenue.

-If you don't meet your repayment obligations you could be arrested when you return to NZ.
+If you do not meet your repayment obligations you could be arrested when you return to NZ.
 Make sure you keep up your student loan payments while you're overseas or you could be charged interest and penalties.

 You might need to file a tax return (IR3) that covers the period up to the date you leave NZ.
 You may also need to file a tax return at a later time showing details of any income you've earned overseas or from an NZ source.